Many of you have written to ask if I can post this separately from the article on Wyatt Earp's OK Corral Gun Was Not A Colt, so here it is.

 In territorial days, it's said that the owners would meet boats at the docks with a mule that wore a sign saying, "Follow my ass to the Red Dog Saloon."
 As for it's history, a lot of famous and infamous people have walked into The Red Dog Saloon.
 In her time, "Ragtime Hattie" played the piano in white gloves and a silver dollar halter top.

-This is a picture of the pistol left in Juneau, Alaska, by Wyatt Earp, who was on his way to Nome.
+On exhibit at the Red Dog Saloon is a Smith & Wesson Model 3 owned by Wyatt Earp.
+Above is a picture of the pistol left in Juneau by Wyatt Earp, who was on his way to Nome.

-In the letter, the deputy marshal calls Earp -- "Wyatt Earp the notorious desperado."
+In the letter calls Earp, "Wyatt Earp the notorious desperado."

-Nearby was U.S. Marshal Albert Lowe, who responded by slapping Earp and disarming him -- supposedly saying, "That's how we do it in Alaska!"
+Nearby was U.S. Marshal Albert Lowe.
+He responded by slapping Earp and disarming him.
+Then supposedly Lowe told Earp, "That's how we do it in Alaska!"

 According one eyewitness, "U.S. Marshal Albert Lowe took his (Earp's) gun away, slapped his face and told him to go home and go to bed or he would run him in."

 Another eyewitness said, "Wyatt got a drink or two too much and got the idea he was a bad man from Arizona and was going to pull some rough stuff, when U.S. Marshal Albert Lowe slapped his face and took his gun away from him."

 U.S. Marshal Albert Lowe told Earp that he was checking his pistol in at his office and could pick it up in the morning.
 Wyatt Earp was in Alaska on-and-off for four years.
 He did not stay during the rough winter months, instead always traveled south to California for the winter -- where he worked on his autobiography.